 It was about an imaginative young 4 year-old boy named Bobby Generic (voiced by Mandel) who often misinterpreted things that were said to him.

-Other characters include Bobby's parents, Howard (also voiced by Mandel) and Martha (voiced by Gail Matthiusnote ); his older sister, Kelly (Charity James); his older brother, Derek (Kevin Smets; later, Pamela Adlon after Smets hit puberty); his younger twin brothers, Jake and Al, who were born in the third season; his uncle Ted (Tino Insananote ); his aunt Ruth, and his sheepdog, Roger (Frank Welker).
+Other characters include Bobby's parents, Howard (also voiced by Mandel) and Martha (voiced by Gail Matthiusnote ); his older sister, Kelly (Charity James); his older brother, Derek (Kevin Smets; later, Pamela Adlon after Smets hitting puberty); his younger twin brothers, Jake and Al, who were born in the third season; his uncle Ted (Tino Insananote ); his aunt Ruth, and his sheepdog, Roger (Frank Welker).

 For a television show that ran for eight seasons, it had very little publicity.

 - Big Ball of Violence: In "Beach Blanket Bobby", This happens to multiple food inside a cooler.
 An apple and a cheese start the fight, and then the rest join in, resulting into one of these.

 - Bobby in "Bobby's Birthday Bash".

 - Martha in "Psycho Bobby".